 So with this in mind, I thought it would be great for Lorena to share some tips on caring for our shoes throughout the winter and what to keep in mind when it comes to our non-leather footwear!

 Lorena advises all of us in the great white north to frequently remove salt stains from our winter boots, as it eats away the material.
 “On both leather and non-leather you can use equals parts water and white vinegar on the salt stains,” she says.

 “Coconut oil is good for conditioning leather shoes,” she says, “but if they’re made from synthetic materials conditioning isn’t something that’s necessary.
 You just need to clean your shoes which you can do with equal parts rubbing alcohol and water.
 Depending on the material though, rubbing alcohol may take away some of the sheen or colour of the material, which you might have to replenish with a shoe polish or you can use coconut oil to darken up the material again.”

-To remove scuffs or scratches from your shoes Lorena suggests “rubbing vaseline onto them with your finger and then use a buffer of some kind like a sham wow or lint free cloth to remove it and the scuff will be less noticeable.”
+Got scuffs or scratches from your shoes?
+Lorena suggests “rubbing vaseline onto them with your finger.
+Then use a buffer of some kind like a sham wow or lint free cloth to remove it.
+The scuff will be less noticeable.”

 There you have it.
 I bet you didn’t know any of that handy shoe care stuff and you can do it all from home!
-But for those worn heels, broken zippers, split soles or any other seemingly impossible to fix shoe problemo make sure you take your footwear to Lo at sole survivor and she’ll fix you right up.
+But worn heels, broken zippers, split soles or any other shoe problems need extra TLC.
+So make sure you take your footwear to Lo at Sole Survivor and she’ll fix you right up.